3vincent/secure-empty-osx-trash-hdd/README.md

 1) Running the srm command (secure remove)..
 2) to overwrite the content of ~/.Trash/ and the directory itself..
 3) and then recreates ~/.Trash/

+Just run the script in a Terminal, or double click the .app.

 ## 2. How to get it